Multivariate Kawtchouk polynomials as Birth and Death polynomials: Multivariate Krawtchouk polynomials

 They are orthogonal with respect to the dual multinomial distribution

 in which

-\end{prop} The orthogonalities of $\{Q_{\bm{e}_j}(\bm{m})\}$ are expressed, corresponding to \eqref{j1ort}, \eqref{ijort}, as
+\end{prop} The orthogonalities of $\{Q_{\bm{x}}(\bm{m})\}$ are expressed, corresponding to \eqref{j1ort}, \eqref{ijort}, as

-The above dual orthogonalities are the consequences of the original orthogonalities \eqref{j1ort}, \eqref{ijort}, not the conditions. \begin{rema} It is natural to expect that the dual polynomials $\{Q_{\bm{e}_j}(\bm{m})\}$ are also governed by dual birth and death process with the BD ratios
+The above dual orthogonalities are the consequences of the original orthogonalities \eqref{j1ort}, \eqref{ijort}, not the conditions. \begin{rema} It is obvious that the dual polynomials $\{Q_{\bm{x}}(\bm{m})\}$ are also governed by dual birth and death process with the BD rates